dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_development.rst

 * For the METplus repository, update the **development timeline**.

-  * If your are creating a beta1 release, add development timeline information with approximate dates for planned development cycles.
+  * If you are creating a beta1 release, add development timeline information with approximate dates for planned development cycles.

   * For other development releaes, edit the actual release dates and planned